pybind/pybind11/docs/advanced/classes.rst

 Module-local class bindings
 ===========================

-When creating a binding for a class, pybind by default makes that binding "global" across modules.
+When creating a binding for a class, pybind11 by default makes that binding "global" across modules.
 What this means is that a type defined in one module can be returned from any module resulting in the same Python type.
 For example, this allows the following: